 Based on its action, garlic is also known as mahoushadha.
 That means, it treats disorders due to Vata imbalance.
 It is known to have positive effects on many diseases.

 The ancient Indian Ayurvedic physician Kashyapa said that garlic is born from nectar.
 What he meant was, it has a rejuvenating (rasayana) property.
 This herb clears the channels (srotas), produces sperm and spermatic fluid (shukra) along with ovum and ovarian hormones (shonita).
 It also nourishes the breasts.2

 In the classical Ayurvedic text book Charaka samhita, this herb has been indicated in skin diseases (kustha, kilasa), disorders due to Vata (vata roga), and in increasing sperm count and sperm motility (vrushya).3

 Another ancient Ayurvedic physician Vagbhata considered garlic (lashuna) the best Vata pacifier.
 He emphasized that garlic is the best remedy for vataja disorder.
 It acts as a rejuvenator to remedy all types of obstructions (avarana) except those caused by Pitta dosha and blood tissue (rakta).4

 According to the Ayurveda Pharmacopoeia of India, 3 to 6 grams of peeled garlic paste can be taken twice a day.
 Garlic is a little spicy and pungent in taste.
 Garlic milk is a nice way to take garlic.
 It has several additional health benefits.
-Scroll down to the recipe section below for a Garlic Milk recipe.
+Scroll down to learn about Garlic Milk recipe.

-Here are some important uses of garlic mentioned in the classical Ayurvedic texts.
+Here are some important uses of garlic as mentioned in the classical Ayurvedic texts.